-I have performed the procedures enumerated below, which were agreed to by the Lake Providence Port Commission (Entity) and the Louisiana Legislative Auditor (LLA) on the control and compliance (C/C) areas identified in the LLA's Statewide Agreed-Upon Procedures (SAUPs) for the fiscal period January 1, 2019 through December 31, 2019.
+We have performed the procedures enumerated below, which were agreed to by the Lake Providence Port Commission (the Entity) and the Louisiana Legislative Auditor (LLA), on the control and compliance (C/C) areas identified in the LLA's Statewide Agreed-Upon Procedures (SAUPs) for the fiscal period January 1, 2022 through December 31, 2022.
 The Entity's management is responsible for those C/C areas identified in the SAUPs.